dkim1112/QuantaBot/src/ReadMe.md

 To fix this issue, I made the system **reset the vector database** before each new upload (session).

-- The solution: **Clear the ChromaDB vector store before every new session is processed**
+- The solution: **Clear the ChromaDB vector store before every new session is processed.**

 As a result,

 - This prevents accumulation and ensures only the **current documents** are used in retrieval
 - I also implemented **automatic discarding of local ChromaDB files after each session**, so it doesn’t unnecessarily grow over time

-I acknowledge that this approach will then limit only the currently uploaded documents.
+I acknowledge that this approach will then limit to only the currently uploaded documents.
 However, I discuss about this further in the **Future Work** section.

 ### Future Work & Smarter Retrieval